 Prosper is a peer-to-peer lending company based in the United States and founded in 2005.
 They were the first peer-to-peer lending company to enter the U.S. market and have since helped over 940,000 borrowers obtain over $15 billion in loans.

 With peer-to-peer loans, a borrower doesn’t seek out a traditional lending source, such as a financial institution or bank.
+As such, it's not accurate to say that Prosper offers personal loans.

 Instead, individual investors can choose to fund the loan.
 Interest paid by the borrower is then passed on to the investors.